Fiona Kidman: Novels

 Kidman's novels often feature female main characters, a realistic style, and lower-middle-class families.
 They explore the lives of women and of those who are outsiders in conformist societies.
 She is deeply interested in issues of social justice.
 Her novel Songs from the Violet Cafe (2003) was set in both Rotorua and Cambodia.
 A review in The Dominion Post described it as "contain[ing] much potential sensation — domestic violence, illicit sexual connections, deaths and disappearances, and the desolation and venality of a country at war — but there's also a wry humour, every intense emotion and extreme event filtered through Kidman's cool precise prose".
-The Captive Wife (2005) is a historical novel about the kidnapping of Elizabeth Guard in the 1830s, while The Infinite Air (2013) is a fictional account of the life of aviator Jean Batten.
+The Captive Wife (2005) is a historical novel about the kidnapping of Betty Guard in the 1830s, while The Infinite Air (2013) is a fictional account of the life of aviator Jean Batten.
 As part of the writing process for The Infinite Air she flew in a Tiger Moth plane to have a better understanding of Batten's experiences.
 Her tenth novel, All Day at the Movies (2016), is a family saga focussed on the life of women and changes in social attitudes across 55 years in New Zealand.

 This Mortal Boy (2018) is about Paddy Black or the Jukebox Killer, a 20-year-old Irishman who was convicted of murder after a fight with another young man at a milk bar in 1955.
 Kidman has said the book emerged from "an interest in how some young men live their lives, believing they are immortal, yet one terrible mistake can change everything for them and their families"; she had subsequently come across an article about Black and remembered the outbreak of moral panic about teenagers in the 1950s in New Zealand following the Mazengarb Report: "I knew I was hooked, that I couldn't get away from Albert, or Paddy, as he was known.
 I knew I would write a novel."
 Craig Sisterson in the New Zealand Listener said of the novel: "This is a tale about violent acts that is infused with humanity and compassion.
 And although it may be set more than half a century ago, there's a lot here that seems relevant to our modern times."